serpentskiss/piTools/webserver/readme.md

 # webserver.sh
 #### Set up a development web server on a Raspberry Pi 3 or 4

-This bash script is intended for use on a Raspberry Pi 4 (or 3), running Ubuntu Server
+This bash script is intended for use on a Raspberry Pi 4 (or 3), running Ubuntu Server.
+It _should_ work on any server/VM running Ubuntu Server, but hasn't been tested

 Features:
 - choice of installing any of the PHP versions available in the repos